Littlehampton Community Hub

 Dual Diagnosis Worker

-Supporting clients with substance misuse twinned with a mental health diagnosis.
-This is available by appointment within the Breakfast Club drop in, whilst also available within the community in client’s homes.
+Supporting clients with substance misuse and a mental health diagnosis.
+Will deliver holistic, motivational and individually tailored support, with a view to promote wellbeing.
+This support is available by appointment within the Hub, whilst also available within the community through outreach.
+Will facilitate contact with appropriate supporting agencies, services and networks within a timeframe relative to the client’s needs, supporting and advising clients and colleagues throughout the process.
 Working in partnership with CGL & NHS.

 A safe space for all women.
-Friday 12 noon -2pm.
-We offer a free hot meal, sandwiches, snacks, and drinks, individuals can also receive free toiletries and clothes.
+Held on Friday 12 midday - 2pm.
+Offers sandwiches, snacks and drinks.
+Individuals can also receive free toiletries and clothes.
 The Women's Group is a place to relax with others, take part in activities such as art and creative poetry.
 We also offer support with mental health, housing, domestic violence, finance and addiction.

 Littlehampton Recovery Houses